False alarm? Confusion about EU COVID-19 threat levels | DW | 27.10.2020

 The recommendations say you are:

-And then there's grey for regions where there's not enough information, or where the testing rate is 300 or less.
+And then there's gray for regions where there's not enough information, or where the testing rate is 300 or less.

 That's the theory